-- Students needing to purchase lunch shall report to their neighborhood during their assigned lunch period to get a lunch. - Students may then choose to eat lunch in the open neighborhoods, on the 2nd Floor Student Services area, Grand Hall, or outside in the patio areas.
+- Students needing lunch shall get lunch in the identified neighborhood. - Students may then choose to eat lunch in the open neighborhoods, on the 2nd Floor Student Services area, Grand Hall, or outside in the patio areas.
 The Athletic Lobby will not be available during lunches.